John C. Dvorak: Television and online media

+Personal life and death

+Dvorak married Marolee "Mimi" Smith on August 8, 1988.
+He was listed as a minister of the Universal Life Church.
+He said on show #600 of No Agenda that he occasionally posted online under the pseudonym Mark Pugner.

+Dvorak died on July 20, 2026, at the age of 80 in Albany, California.

 Awards and honors

-He was the creator and lead judge of the Dvorak Awards (1992–1997).
+Dvorak was the creator and lead judge of the Dvorak Awards (1992–1997).

 In 2001, he received the Telluride Tech Festival Award of Technology.

-He has received the title of Kentucky Colonel, the highest title of honor awarded by the Commonwealth of Kentucky.
+He received the title of Kentucky Colonel, the highest title of honor awarded by the Commonwealth of Kentucky.

-In July, 2016, Dvorak and co-host Adam Curry won the "Best Podcast" Podcast Award for No Agenda, in the News & Politics category.
+In July 2016, Dvorak and co-host Adam Curry won the "Best Podcast" Podcast Award for No Agenda, in the News & Politics category.